 Sample statements about these subjects can be found on the Provost's web site at: http://provost.missouri.edu/faculty/syllabus-information.php

-Dr. Ron Cott is the CVM ADA representative.
+Dr. Tennison is the CVM ADA representative.
 If you are approached by a student with a possible disability requesting accommodations, please notify him immediately.
-Disability accommodations are not granted unless the student is registered with the Office of Disability Services.
+Disability accommodations are not granted unless the student is registered with the Disability Center.

 The Course Syllabus or other first day handouts should also contain:

 1. Course (Lecture/Laboratory) Schedule: This should include dates, times and class location.
+Please consult the appropriate IP Calendar for the general schedule of when and where your course is meeting.
+If you schedule anything outside of this, please contact Jennifer Hamilton to ensure room and student availability.
 Additionally, many instructors choose to add their lecture number, topic and reading assignments.

 2. Course Syllabus: This should include a course description, objectives, required reading materials, exam and grading policies and the academic honesty statement (http://www.cvm.missouri.edu/stuhandbook.htm).